qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 8_ Composite Types.md

 Lists in ML and Lisp

+9 Recall that objects are self-descriptive in Lisp.
+The only type checking occurs when a function “deliberately” inspects an argument to see whether it is a list or an atom of some particular type.

 approaches lead to different implementations.
 An ML list is usually a chain of blocks, each of which contains an element and a pointer to the next block.
 A Lisp list is a chain of cons cells, each of which contains two pointers, one to the element and one to the next cons cell (see Figures 8.11 and 8.12).
 For historical reasons, the two pointers in a cons cell are known as the car and the cdr; they represent the head of the list and the remaining elements, respectively.
 In both semantics (homogeneity vs heterogeneity) and implementation (chained blocks vs cons cells), Clu resembles ML, while Python and Prolog (to be discussed in Section 12.2) resemble Lisp. ■ Both ML and Lisp provide convenient notation for lists.
 In the OCaml dialect EXAMPLE 8.55

 List notation of ML, a list is enclosed in square brackets, with elements separated by semi- colons: [a; b; c; d].
 A Lisp list is enclosed in parentheses, with elements sep- arated by white space: (a b c d).
 In both cases, the notation represents a proper list—one whose innermost pair consists of the ﬁnal element and the empty list.
 In Lisp, it is also possible to construct an improper list, whose ﬁnal pair contains two elements.
 (Strictly speaking, such a list does not conform to the standard re- cursive deﬁnition.)
 Lisp systems provide a more general, but cumbersome dotted list notation that captures both proper and improper lists.
 A dotted list is either an atom (possibly null) or a pair consisting of two dotted lists separated by a pe- riod and enclosed in parentheses.
 The dotted list (a . (b . (c . (d . null)))) is the same as (a b c d).
 The list (a . (b . (c . d))) is improper; its ﬁnal cons cell contains a pointer to d in the second position, where a pointer to a list is normally required. ■ Both ML and Lisp provide a wealth of built-in polymorphic functions to ma- nipulate arbitrary lists.
 Because programs are lists in Lisp, Lisp must distin- guish between lists that are to be evaluated and lists that are to be left “as is,”